rob-blackbourn/blog/source/_posts/2020-07-05-wasi-finalizers-1.md

 Until recently there has been no way to hook into the end of a JavaScript object's lifecycle.
 There is a "stage 3" proposal that is going into production:
 [FinalizationRegistry](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/FinalizationRegistry).
-This is currently avaliable in node (since 13.0.0), but must be enabled with the flag "--harmony-weak-refs".
+This is currently available in node (since 13.0.0), but must be enabled with the flag "--harmony-weak-refs".
 It should be available in chrome (84), and firefox (79) in a few days.